-Sub-stack Press cycle 2 is shown to the left of the master.
+Sub-stack Press cycle 2 is now shown to the left of the master stack.

-To add the first press cycle right click the sub-stack and choose Copy and Paste Stack and position the new substack to the far left.
+To add the next press cycle, right click the sub-stack and choose Copy and Paste Stack and position the new substack to the far left.

-Copy & Paste Stack - • ×
+Copy & Paste Stack - 🗆 🗙

-Position new s tack
+Position new stack

 Far Left Left Right Far Right

 œ 0 0 0

 Apply Cancel

-Modify the new sub-stack in the Stack Editor as previously described and display the completed stack in the Navigator.
+Modify the new sub-stack, disabling materials added in the first press cycle, in the Stack Editor as previously described and display the completed stack in the Navigator.

-Each press cycle appears as a separate stack in the Navigator.
+Each press cycle appears as a separate stack, progressing from left to right, in the Navigator.